hyperledger-labs/splice/cluster/images/docs/src/validator_operator/validator_helm.rst

     b.
 Under the Permissions tab in the new API, add a permission with scope ``daml_ledger_api``, and a description of your choice.
     c.
 On the Settings tab, scroll down to "Access Settings" and enable "Allow Offline Access", for automatic token refreshing.

-3. Create an Auth0 Application for the validator backend:
+3. (Optional) If you want to configure a different audience to your APIs, you can do so by creating new Auth0 APIs with an identifier set to the audience of your choice.
+For example,

     a.
+Create another API by setting name to ``Validator App API``, set identifier for the Validator backend app e.g. ``https://validator.example.com/api``.

+4. Create an Auth0 Application for the validator backend:

+    a.
 In Auth0, navigate to Applications -> Applications, and click the "Create Application" button.
     b.
 Name it ``Validator app backend``, choose "Machine to Machine Applications", and click Create.
     c.
 Choose the ``Daml Ledger API`` API you created in step 2 in the "Authorize Machine to Machine Application" dialog and click Authorize.

-4. Create an Auth0 Application for the wallet web UI.
+5. Create an Auth0 Application for the wallet web UI.
-   Repeat all steps described in step 5, with following modifications:

-   - In step b, use ``Wallet web UI`` as the name of your application.
+    a.
+In Auth0, navigate to Applications -> Applications, and click the "Create Application" button.
+    b.
+Choose "Single Page Web Applications", call it ``Wallet web UI``, and click Create.
-   - In steps c and d, use the URL for your validator's *wallet* UI.
+    c.
+Determine the URL for your validator's wallet UI.
        If you're using the ingress configuration of this runbook, that would be ``https://wallet.validator.YOUR_HOSTNAME``.
+    d.
+In the Auth0 application settings, add the SV URL to the following:

+       - "Allowed Callback URLs"
+       - "Allowed Logout URLs"
+       - "Allowed Web Origins"
+       - "Allowed Origins (CORS)"
+    e.
+Save your application settings.

-5. Create an Auth0 Application for the directory web UI.
+6. Create an Auth0 Application for the directory web UI.
    Repeat all steps described in step 5, with following modifications:

    - In step b, use ``Directory web UI`` as the name of your application.
    - In steps c and d, use the URL for your validator's *directory* UI.
      If you're using the ingress configuration of this runbook, that would be ``https://directory.validator.YOUR_HOSTNAME``.

-6. (Optional) Similarly to the ledger API above, the default audience is set to ``https://canton.network.global``.
-    If you want to configure a different audience to your APIs, you can do so by creating new Auth0 APIs with an identifier set to the audience of your choice.
-For example,

-    a.
-Create another API by setting name to ``Validator App API``, set identifier for the Validator backend app e.g. ``https://validator.example.com/api``.

 Please refer to Auth0's `own documentation on user management <https://auth0.com/docs/manage-users>`_ for pointers on how to set up end-user accounts for the two web UI applications you created.
 Note that you will need to create at least one such user account for completing the steps in :ref:`helm-validator-install` - for being able to log in as your Validator node's administrator.